artagnon/clayoven/README.md

 ## Planned features, and anti-features

-- Have one unified dhall configuration.
-- Allow the user to extend claytext syntax with configuration.
-- Hit 100% test coverage.
 - Get vsclay to report syntax errors.
 - Anti: extend clayoven in ways that would necessitate an ugly implementation.